Razor.Templating.Core 3.0.0

 var html = await RazorTemplateEngine.RenderPartialAsync("/Views/ExampleView.cshtml", model, viewDataOrViewBag);

-Render Views Without Throwing Exception
+Render Views Without Throwing Exceptions

-There are TryRenderAsync() and TryRenderPartialAsync methods which will not throw exception if the view doesn't exist.
-Instead they return a tuple to indicate whether the view exists and the rendered string.
+There are TryRenderAsync() and TryRenderPartialAsync() methods which do not throw an exception if the view doesn't exist.
+Instead, they return a tuple indicating whether the view exists and the rendered string.

 TryRenderAsync() method